hashicorp/vagrant/website/source/docs/cli/upload.html.md

 * `destination` - Path on the guest machine to upload file or directory.

-* `source` - Path to file or diretory on host to upload to guest machine.
+* `source` - Path to file or directory on host to upload to guest machine.

 * `--compress` - Compress the file or directory before uploading to guest machine.